d1mnewz/interviews/README.md

 * Reverse a linked list during the interview
 * Find a loop in a linked list during the interview
 * Sort an array of integers during the interview
-* Search an element in a sorted and rotated array during the interview (5, 6, 1, 2, 3)
+* Search an element in a sorted and shifted array during the interview (5, 6, 1, 2, 3)
 * What is in-place sorting algorithm?
 * Write an algorithm to rotate an image 90 degrees clockwise
 * What is NP problem?
 How to identify it?